ulja2020/Assignment-0/README.md

-The assignment is done by Uliana Kulebyakina (student number 269017)
+The assignment is done by Uliana Kulebyakina (student number: 269017)